-Reviews of impacts of tephra fallout on vegetation can be found in ??????.
-Following the study of ? on the impacted vegetation after the 1943-1952 eruption of Paricutin volcano (Mexico), four zones depending on the tephra thickness were defined: 2nd zone of partial survival (150-500 mm), 1st zone of partial survival (500-1500 mm), nearly total kill zone (~ 1500 mm) and total kill zone (\geq 1500 mm).
+Following the study of Blong (1984) on the impacted vegetation after the 1943-1952 eruption of Paricutin volcano (Mexico), four zones depending on the tephra thickness were defined: 2nd zone of partial survival (150-500 mm), 1st zone of partial survival (500-1,500 mm), nearly total kill zone (~1,500 mm) and total kill zone ( $\geq$ 1,500 mm).
 The assessment of the economic vulnerability presented here does not consider values of tephra accumulation reaching a "kill" zone, as a disruption of one season of harvest already bears economic consequences.
-Although the sensitivity to tephra fallout of individual species strongly varies and goes beyond a linear relationship between tephra thickness and impact (?), we have generalized the impact on harvests to accumulations ranging from 10 mm to 150 mm (?).
+Although the sensitivity to tephra fallout of individual species strongly varies and goes beyond a linear relationship between tephra thickness and impact (Wilson et al. (2011a), we have generalized the impact on harvests to accumulations ranging from 10 to 150 mm (Blong 1984).